Life after Photoshop FAQ

 Life after Photoshop is a website dedicated to alternative image-editing software, techniques, tips and ideas.
 Photoshop is all well and good but it has its limits.
 It’s the best there is at detailed, technical, image-by-image adjustments, but many of us want rather more than that.
 We want powerful cataloguing tools, instant image effects, evocative analog film simulations, better image quality from our RAW files and all sorts of other things that Photoshop was never specifically designed for.

-A lot of folk are also very upset that Adobe wants them to pay a subscription for its software.
+No. A lot of folk are upset that Adobe wants them to pay a subscription for its software.
 Honestly, though, Adobe’s Photography plan is a really good deal, and you get both Photoshop and Lightroom for little more than £10/$10 per month, with constant updates and all the benefits of Adobe’s Creative Cloud synchronisation and sharing tools.
 Many other software vendors are following suit and subscriptions do offer immediate access at a low price point to software that might otherwise be prohibitively expensive.

 Via affiliate sales.
 If you click on a link to download a trial or buy a software licence, Life after Photoshop receives a commission for the sale.
 The cost to you is the same as if you had bought the software direct from the publisher, with all the same offers, promotions, vouchers and bundles they would offer you directly.
 Affiliate commissions help cover the cost of running this site.

 Absolutely.
 Reviews, tutorials, tips and advice are based solely on the quality of the software.
 Commissions and affiliate partnerships have nothing to do with it.
 The highest ratings and widest coverage have often gone to programs where there has been no affiliate partnership.